Skip to main content

 If we want cybersecurity practices to take more of a foothold, particularly now that AI systems are becoming increasingly common, it's important to make them affordable and easy to use.
 Tools that sound intimidating and aren't intuitive will be less likely to change the culture surrounding cybersecurity-as-an-afterthought.

-I spend a lot of time discussing what makes AI red teaming software good at all.
-You're free to just skip to the software.
+I spend a lot of time thinking about what makes AI red teaming software good at what it does.
+Feel free to skip ahead to the tool comparisons if you already know this stuff.

 Summary: red teaming for AI security